 In 1949, Mary Jane Dockeray began working for the Grand Rapids Public Museum as a nature lecturer.
 Over time, Mary Jane convinced the Blandfords to donate land to the museum for the development of a nature center, with herself as the curator.
 In the summer of 1965, the Museum Association agreed to help seek the funds necessary for building a nature center, which opened in 1968.

 In 2003, budget cuts forced the Public Museum to transfer Blandford Nature Center to the Grand Rapids Public Schools.
 As the Public Schools also began to face budget cuts and the Nature Center was threatened with closure, Blandford merged in July 2007 with an organization called Mixed Greens, becoming one independent nonprofit.
-In 2008, Blandford Nature Center became the independent, charitable nonprofit organization, with Mixed Greens becoming an educational program we offer.
+In 2008, Blandford Nature Center became the independent, charitable nonprofit organization.

 Through educational programs, community events and 143 acres of nature, Blandford Nature Center hopes to further develop and strengthen innovative approaches to delivering outdoor educational programming in our distinct urban setting in Grand Rapids.